jincykp/dailybytes/README.md

 HTTP Client: http

-Persistence: SharedPreferences (for favorites)
+Persistence: SharedPreferences

 🧠 State Management Explanation
 This app uses the Provider package for state management.
-All article data and favorite logic are handled in a centralized ArticleProvider class using ChangeNotifier.
+The ArticleProvider class extends ChangeNotifier and manages article fetching, searching, and favorites.
-UI widgets rebuild responsively through Consumer or context.watch, maintaining a clean separation of logic and UI.
+Widgets listen to changes using Consumer or context.watch, allowing for reactive UI updates while keeping business logic separate from presentation.

 ⚠️ Known Issues / Limitations
 Comments feature is UI-only (not backed by a live database)

-Share with friends feature is UI-only (not functionally implemented)
+Share with friends feature is UI-only (no actual sharing implemented)

-Data is fetched from a static API (jsonplaceholder.typicode.com) without pagination
+Articles are fetched from a static API (jsonplaceholder.typicode.com) without pagination

-Client-side search is case-sensitive and limited to current list
+Client-side search is case-sensitive and limited to the fetched list

-Favorites stored locally, not synced across devices!
+Favorites are stored locally and not synced across devices